munificent/craftinginterpreters/book/strings.md

 heap-allocated array so that we only set aside as much room as needed for each string.
 We also store the number of bytes in the array.
-This isn't strictly necessary, but lets us tell how much memory is allocated for the string without walking the character array to find the `\0` terminator.
+This isn't strictly necessary, but lets us tell how much memory is allocated for the string without walking the character array to find the null terminator.

 Because ObjString is an Obj, it also needs the state all Objs share.
 It accomplishes that by having its first field be an Obj.
 C specifies that struct fields are arranged in memory in the order that they are declared.
-Also, when you nest structs, the inner structs field are expanded right in place.
+Also, when you nest structs, the inner struct's fields are expanded right in place.
 So the memory for Obj and for ObjString look like this:

 **todo: illustrate**